WonderRisa/web_design/README.md

 ### SEC (Spotless Exterior CLeaning)
-This is a small project to aid a friend starting up his exterior cleaning company.
+This is a small project to aid starting up an exterior cleaning company.
 This is still a work in progress with no deadline.
 Plans:
   - add static page for services
   - fix responsive positioning (mobile->web)
   - test contact form
+  - finad SMTP addon to Heroku